IbraheemR/spegmans-every-ref/guidelines.md

 ## Deploying to netlify

-When a new version is released, it should be merged to the `deploy` branch - this will trigger a deploy with netlify.

-Any commit on any branch will create a preview deploy.
+Deploys are triggered by creating a new tag on github.
+This will trigger a github action to build the site, and deploy it on netlify.